Gadebridge Park river restoration information page

 Our latest proposals include:

-• Creating vegetated riparian margins alongside the river channel to provide new habitats for wildlife.
+- Creating vegetated riparian margins alongside the river channel and a wildflower meadow, to provide new habitats for wildlife.

-• Providing dipping platforms and gravel beach areas for people to get closer to nature.
+- Providing dipping platforms and access points along the river for people to get closer to nature.

 Contact us